 People often wonder, “Will I have enough money to retire comfortably?”
 There’s no perfect answer because we cannot predict the future, but with a little effort it is possible to evaluate if a person is on the right track.
 Important factors include time horizon, spending habits, earning potential and expected retirement income among others.
 Retirement planning is one way to help achieve the comfortable retirement we all are hoping for.

 A Registered Investment Advisor, is a firm registered with either the SEC or their state securities division that offers professional financial advice and/or investment advice for a fee.
-Registered Investment Advisor firms are regulated by the Investment Advisors Act of 1940 and have a fiduciary responsibility to act in the best interest of their clients.
+Advisory firms that are registered with the SEC must follow the rules set forth within the Investment Advisers Act of 1940 (as amended).
+Advisory firms registered with state securities regulatory authorities follow the specific investment adviser laws and regulations of their home state.
+All investment advisers have a fiduciary responsibility to act in the best interest of their clients.

 When you choose to work with a Registered Investment Advisor you are working with a firm that has made a commitment to providing professional financial advice.
 Registered Investment Advisors take a fiduciary responsibility working with their clients.
 They operate under a stricter requirement of conflict disclosure than broker/dealer representatives.
 Attorneys and CPA’s are examples of other professionals that work under these same fiduciary guidelines.
 You pay for their knowledge, experience and service.